Personify-AI/rag-intro/exercise_5/exercise_5.md

 ## Aim

 The aim of the exercise is to:

-1. Complete you Chatbot class
+1. Complete you Chatbot class and connect it to your datastore
+2. Retreive relevant chunks and augment them into the chat
+3. Generate the answer

 The exercise is complete when your bot can answer a targeted question referencing the book.